Severson-Group/eMach/docs/source/getting_started/tutorials/analytical_machine_opt_tutorial/index.rst

 As mentioned in the previous sub-step, the ``Analyzer`` protocol is designed to allow for modular, generalized, and reusable analysis code that is capable of studying aspects of multiple machine types.
 It usually makes sense to create an ``Analyzer`` for code that is lengthy enough to warrant the added complexity over the ``EvaluationStep`` protocol and/or is likely to be useful to other developers to study multiple machine types. `mach_cad` comes with many `Analyzer` classes already provided (browse the `Analyzers` section of the table of contents).
 Developers are encouraged to contribute their analyzers to this collection for the benefit of others.

 The only required method of the ``Analyzer`` protocol is the ``analyze`` method, which takes in a ``problem`` object and returns results of the analysis.
 Though not explicitly checked, each analyzer will have a problem class it is associated with, which defines the information that the analyzer needs.
 The example analyzer for this tutorial is provided in the following code block.
 The class checks to see if the temperature rise of the stator will exceed the maximum allowable temperature.
-If this occurs, then the analyzer raises the ``mo.InvalidDesign`` exception.
+If this occurs, the analyzer raises the ``mo.InvalidDesign`` exception.
 Paste this code under the ``ThermalProblemDefinition`` class in the ``mach_eval_tutorial.py`` file.

 .. code-block:: python